What Causes Intermetatarsal Bursitis?

 - Stress Fracture - a break in the one of the bones in the toe or ball of the foot.
 Increased loads to the area causes the bones to weaken and micro fractures without rest the bones will completely fracture.

-- Plantar Plate Tear/Strain - This condition usually causes sharp pain right under your second toe and your toe maybe out of alignment with your other toes.
-The ligament that holds toe bones in place has become injured from the toes are pushed upward motion or standing on your toes.
+- Plantar Plate Tear/Strain - This condition usually causes sharp pain right under the toe, and your toe may be out of alignment with your other toes.
+The ligament that holds toe bones in place has become injured from toes being pushed in an upward motion or from activity such as standing on your toes.

-- Morton's neuroma - This condition usually causes burning pain in the ball of the foot that may radiate into the toes.
+- Morton's neuroma - If you have Morton's Neuroma, you are experiencing a thickening of soft tissue that surrounds the digital nerve leading to the toes and is generally caused by irritation, trauma or excessive pressure.
+Moreover, Morton's neuroma most frequently develops between the third and fourth toes.
+This condition usually causes burning pain in the ball of the foot that may radiate into the toes.
 The pain generally intensifies with activity or wearing shoes.
 You may sometimes feel that you are "walking on a marble," and you have persistent pain in the ball of your foot.
 You may also have numbness in the toes.
-Neuroma is often the misdiagnosis of plantar plate tears the two conditions have similar symptoms.
+Morton's Neuroma is sometimes misdiagnosed as a plantar plate tear as the two conditions have similar symptoms.

-- Metatarsalgia - This condition can also cause pain in the ball of your foot, that area between your arch and the toes.
+- Metatarsalgia - This condition can also cause pain in the ball of your foot - the area between your arch and the toes.
 Metatarsalgia is a common overuse injury, persistent stress can lead to chronic irritation and inflammation of the bone covering and surrounding tissues, such as ligaments and tendons.
+Metatarsalgia is generally not considered a medically serious condition though it certainly has the ability to keep you off your feet until it goes away.

 - Plantar Fasciitis - Pain associated with plantar fasciitis normally starts as a dull ache and then progresses to a sharp, knife-like pain or constant throbbing feeling that is worse when you put weight on your foot.
 The most tender areas tend to be in the center of your heel and along the inside and bottom of your foot towards your toes, where your heel and arch meet.